Coffee Horchata Agua Fresca

 Add the cinnamon stick and two cups of very hot water.
 The water should cover the rice completely.
 Cover with a lid or kitchen towel and let it rest overnight (around 12 hours).

-Rice and cinnamon in water
+Rice and cinnamon in a bowl with water

 The next day, mix one cup of very hot water with the ground coffee.
 You can use a coffee maker, french press, or you can combine them in a pot.